sporacid/spore-proxy/docs/AdvancedUsage.md

 [This project](../benchmarks/src/main.cpp) benchmarks this implementation against other popular libraries and more typical C++ feature such as virtual interfaces and CRTP.

-Here are the results of these benchmarks, in release mode.

 ## Test